jfang324/terminal-website/README.md

     npm run start
     ```

+4. Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the application

-4. Run the cypress tests
+5. To run the cypress tests (make sure you built the project first)

     ```sh
     npm run test